June 27 — July 19, 2025

 Ancient pyramids, cliff walks, and the best damn pisco sours on Earth

-Sleep in.
-No alarms.
-You earned it after that red-eye.
-Walk around Miraflores β it sits on cliffs above the Pacific like an absolute boss.
+Walk around Miraflores — it sits on cliffs above the Pacific like an absolute boss.
 Hit up Huaca Pucllana, an ancient adobe pyramid literally in the middle of a residential neighbourhood.
-Then Barranco for street art, ceviche, and Lady B bar β one of the best bars IN THE WORLD.
+Then Barranco for street art, ceviche, and Lady B bar — one of the best bars IN THE WORLD.
 Pisco sours until you can't feel your face.

 Peru has over 500 varieties of ceviche.
 You're about to eat the best damn fish dish of your life.